lake-wg/edhoc/draft-ietf-lake-edhoc.md

 )
 ~~~~~~~~~~~

-A security application using external authorization data need to register a positive ead_label, specify the ead_value formatting for each message (see {{iana-ead}}), and describe processing and security considerations.
+A security application using external authorization data need to register a positive ead_label and the associated ead_value format for each EAD item it uses (see {{iana-ead}}), and describe processing and security considerations.
+Each application registers their own EAD items and defines associated operations.
+The application may define multiple uses of certain EAD items, e.g., the same EAD item may be used in different EDHOC messages with the same application.

-An EAD item can be either critical or non-critical, determined by the sign of the ead_label.
+An EAD item can be either critical or non-critical, determined by the sign of the ead_label in the transported EAD item included in the EDHOC message.
 Using the registered positive value indicates that the EAD item is non-critical.
 The corresponding negative value indicates that the EAD item is critical. ead_label = 0 MUST NOT be used.

 If an endpoint receives a critical EAD item it does not recognize or a critical EAD item that contains information that it cannot process, the EDHOC protocol MUST be discontinued.
 A non-critical EAD item can be ignored.

-A specification registring a new EAD label MUST describe if the EAD item is always critical, always non-critical, or if it can be decided by the application in the sending endpoint.
+The specification registring a new EAD label needs to describe under what conditions the EAD item is critical or non-critical.

 The EAD fields of EDHOC must not be used for generic application data.
-Examples of the use of EAD is provided in {{ead-appendix}}.
+Examples of the use of EAD are provided in {{ead-appendix}}.

 ## Application Profile {#applicability}